BananaPilot/Team1-project/README.md

 ### Key Features:
 -- Customer Account Management:
 - Create new customer accounts with essential details (name, address, email, phone number).
-- List all customers in the system for easy overview.
+- List all customers com.team1.app.classes.in the system for easy overview.
 - Search for specific customers using various criteria: ID, email, or name and surname.
 - View detailed information about a selected customer.
 - Update a customer's details (name, address, email, phone number) as needed.